BestTimesToVisit.com Logo

 culture

 Wake up early for the alms giving ceremony (Tak Bat) around 5:30 AM.
-Dress respectfully (shoulders and knees covered) and observe from a distance or participate with a local guide to ensure you do so appropriately.
-It's a deeply spiritual experience, not a tourist show.
+Dress respectfully (shoulders and knees covered), buy sticky rice from a local vendor beforehand, and observe from a distance – it's a sacred ritual, not a tourist show.
+Avoid flash photography and loud noises.

 money